rmwerner18/twitter_project_frontend/README.md

 // Tweet from the Clouds //

 Link to back-end repo: https://github.com/rmwerner18/twitter_project_backend

-1. Introduction
+## Introduction
-2. PreReqs
-3. Instructions
-4. Contributors/Contact Info
-5. License

-1. Our application uses the Twitter API and the WordsAPI as well as the wordcloud2.js library to make a visually appealing data analysis of a User's word selection in their Tweets.
+Our application uses the Twitter API and the WordsAPI as well as the wordcloud2.js library to make a visually appealing data analysis of a User's word selection in their Tweets.
 We select either the last 10, 15 or 20 Tweets of a User and return their most frequently used words in a word cloud.
 A User is then able to select words, getting a list of definitions as well as a list of synonyms for these words.
 If a User chooses to log in, they also have the ability to save a word to their WordBank, being able to call upon the words at a later time.
 This application was designed with social media managing in mind.
 Unique word choice in social media posts is extremely important for user engagement.

+## PreReqs
-2. A solid understanding of the following concepts would be beneficial to using and expanding on this project:
+A solid understanding of the following concepts would be beneficial to using and expanding on this project:
     - Ruby on Rails
     - Vanilla JavaScript
     - JQuery